 - (1) Twenty-four percent (24%) of such revenues and royalties shall be credited to the General Fund. - (2) Ten percent (10%) of such revenues and royalties shall be credited to the Highway Trust Fund established under G.S.
 136-176. - (3) Ten percent (10%) of such revenues and royalties shall be transferred to the Community Colleges System Office to establish and manage a fund for curriculum development and implementation as well as financial assistance for students attending community college to receive vocational training through this curriculum in fields directly related to energy exploration and development and related energy infrastructure. - (4) Fifteen percent (15%) of such revenues and royalties shall be transferred to the Board of Governors of The University of North Carolina System to establish and manage research and development funds for programs directly related to energy research and development. - (5) Thirty percent (30%) of such revenues and royalties shall be transferred to the Department of Environment and Natural Resources for conservation, protection, and mitigation, including, but not limited to, beach and inlet management projects, channel navigation and maintenance, public beach and water access, water quality management, and habitat restoration.
 Monies may also be used for environmental assessment and cleanup for non-energy-related activities, including an inactive hazardous substance or waste disposal site remedial action program where a responsible person cannot be identified or located, or where the responsible person is unable to pay the costs of remediation.

-- (6) Five percent (5%) of such revenues and royalties shall be transferred to the State Ports Authority for expansion and maintenance of State Port infrastructure associated with energy-related commerce. - (7) One percent (1%) of such revenues and royalties shall be transferred to the Department of Commerce for recruitment of energy-related industries to the State. - (8) Five percent (5%) of such revenues and royalties shall be transferred to the Rural Center for administration of a fund for water and sewer infrastructure related to energy exploration, production, and development.
+No funds appropriated to the Department by this section shall be used for the construction or maintenance of terminal groins. - (6) Five percent (5%) of such revenues and royalties shall be transferred to the State Ports Authority for expansion and maintenance of State Port infrastructure associated with energy-related commerce. - (7) One percent (1%) of such revenues and royalties shall be transferred to the Department of Commerce for recruitment of energy-related industries to the State. - (8) Five percent (5%) of such revenues and royalties shall be transferred to the Rural Center for administration of a fund for water and sewer infrastructure related to energy exploration, production, and development.